Posts

 Modern society, perhaps more than ever, drives us to consume.
 We consume products then dispose of them when they become outdated.
 We absorb all that our phones, computers, Alexa’s, and streaming service demands.
 Though some of us may spend less time consuming than others, we still devour food, media, and words daily.

 And what of our relationship with God?
 We can sit under preaching three times per week.
 We read and prayerfully consider the Bible, which of course is all good.
+But I argue that just as we consume, we also ought to create.

 The Steel Man